g3n1uss/StringTheoryTools/README.md

 ## FAQ:

-1. Why bother writing the code and not using available libs?
+1. Why bother writing the code and not use available libs/frameworks?

 I am not sure if there are any open source libs implemeting what I needed, but even if there are, it is better to write my own code to get a better understanding and eliminate errors due to other people :)